jackowayed/mirahndroid/README.md

 You can compile your app by running `ant debug` in the root of your app.

-Install the and then install it by running `adb install -r bin/YourAppName-debug.apk`
+Install it by running `adb install -r bin/YourAppName-debug.apk`

 ## License